 Community policing activities to be initiated or enhanced by recipients were identified and described in their award application.
-Recipients develop a community policing plan for the award with specific reference to a crime or disorder problem and the following elements of community policing: a) problem solving-a recipient's plan to assess and respond to the problem identified; b) community partnerships and support, including related governmental and community initiatives that complement a recipient's proposed use of funding; and c) organizational transformation-how a recipient will use the funds to reorient its mission to community policing or enhance its involvement in and commitment to community policing.
+Recipients develop a community policing plan for the award with specific reference to a crime or disorder problem and the following elements of community policing: (a) problem solving-a recipient's plan to assess and respond to the problem identified; (b) community partnerships and support, including related governmental and community initiatives that complement a recipient's proposed use of funding; and (c) organizational transformation-how a recipient will use the funds to reorient its mission to community policing or enhance its involvement in and commitment to community policing.
 Throughout the award period recipients are required to implement the community policing plan they set forth in the award application.
+34 U.S.C. § 10382 (c)(10).